What is Six Sigma?

 Six Sigma is a process improvement initiative used to eliminate defects from processes.
 The goal is to create near perfection through continuous improvement that aligns the “voice of the process” with the “voice of the customer”.
 No more than 3.4 defects per one million opportunities (DPMO) is the goal of Six Sigma level of quality.
 Design for Six Sigma (DFSS) is a separate and emerging business-process management methodology related to traditional Six Sigma.
 While the tools and order used in Six Sigma require a process to be in place and functioning, DFSS has the objective of determining the customers and business needs, driving those needs into the product solution so created.
 DFSS is relevant to the complex system/product synthesis phase, especially in the context of unprecedented system development.

-E & E Medicals and consulting will assist you
+Why choose E & E Medicals and Consulting?

 Given the difficulties of implementing Six Sigma in the medical sector, many healthcare facilities continue to use independent Six Sigma consultants to maximize satisfaction for patients.